jobiols/odoo-env/README.md

 Changelog
 ---------
+    - 0.10.22 find manifest with exact name instaed of part of name.
     - 0.10.21 change dbtools version to 1.3.0
     - 0.10.20 fix --restore --from-server if does not work when base_dir is not default
     - 0.10.19 dbtools for postgres 14.2